vuejs/docs/src/api/application-config.md

 By default, Vue will remove HTML comments inside templates in production.
 Setting this option to `true` will force Vue to preserve comments even in production.
 Comments are always preserved during development.

-This options is typically used when Vue is used with other libraries that rely on HTML comments.
+This option is typically used when Vue is used with other libraries that rely on HTML comments.

 ## isCustomElement <Badge text="deprecated" type="warning"/>